Skilled Ohio Probate Litigation Attorneys

 Ohio will competency and undue influence litigator

-I have worked on cases dealing with all five of the legal theories involved in challenging a will or trust.
+I have worked on cases dealing with several of the legal theories involved in challenging a will or trust.
 The most common legal theory is “undue influence”.
 Undue influence is where a person is pressured by another to sign a will or trust that does not represent his true wishes.
 I have written an article on this topic titled “How to Identify and Prove Undue Influence.”

 A second common legal theory is “lack of capacity” (sometimes called “incompetency”).
 Most people understand incompetency.
-Other legal theories for challenging a will or trust are “fraud”, “duress”, or “mistake”.
-Fraud involves telling an untruth; duress involves a threat; and mistake is self explanatory.
+Other legal theories for challenging a will or trust are “fraud” and “duress”,”.
+Fraud involves telling an untruth and duress involves a threat.

 Experienced probate lawyer in Toledo serving clients in Ohio

 With 100% of my practice devoted to probate litigation, I am one of only a small number of Ohio attorneys who has actually tried a large number of probate disputes.
 Also, I am one of only a small number of Ohio attorneys who take these cases on a contingency or blended fee basis.
-I see cases through to their ultimate completion.
+I see cases through to their completion.
 Probate disputes are the sole focus of my law practice; I do not practice in any other area of the law.
 My probate litigation practice deals with: